-- Schmidt’s Natural Deodorant Cream – Looks great – beautiful ingredients and different scents to choose from!
+- Schmidt’s Natural Deodorant – Looks great – beautiful ingredients and different scents to choose from!
 Dying to give this one a try.

-- Soapwalla Deodorant Cream – I have had GREAT success with this and really love all her products.
+- Soapwalla Deodorant Cream – SafeMama Preferred Product.
+I have had GREAT success with this and really love all her products.
 Highly recommend.

-- Weleda Deodorant (all scents) – I really like these (the Rose Scent especially) but you have to be careful of the sting factor if you just shaved.
+- Weleda Deodorant (all scents) – SafeMama Preferred Product.
+I really like these (the Rose Scent especially) but you have to be careful of the sting factor if you just shaved.
 But overall, it worked well for me.

 Runner Up Brands (Better but ehhh)

 - Tom’s of Maine Natural Deodorant – Uses Propylene Glycol as their main ingredient.
-My parents both use this with great success but I had a not effective relationship with it myself and never went back.
+My parents both use this with great success but I had an ineffective relationship with it myself and never went back.
 I have gotten many emails from friends, readers and family that they have experienced a reaction to some of these products though.